o-iegorov/R156947/README.md

 ```

 As source command will use `leads.json` file.
 The filename may be configured by passing `-i leads.json` option to the command.

+# Logging

+Logging is implemented using Monolog library.
+Logs are stored in `var/logs/application.log` file.